facebookresearch/fairseq2/CONTRIBUTING.md

 ## Linting Your Work

 ### Python
-If you have made changes to the Python code, run the following commands and address any issues reported.
+If you have made changes to the Python code, run the following command and address any issues reported:

 ```sh
 mypy . && flake8 .
 ```

-### C++/CUDA
+### C++
-If you have touched C++ or CUDA files, lint your code with an up-to-date version of the clang toolkit and address any issues reported.
+If you have touched C++ or CUDA files, lint your code with an up-to-date version of the clang toolkit and address any issues reported:

 ```sh
 cd fairseq2n